thonixx/u1-autopublish/README.md

 u1-autopublish
 ==============

 Script which automatically publishs a new file in a specific directory.
+Sadly Ubuntu One got shut down on July 2014 therefore the script does not work anymore.

 why my script?
 ==============